-Counseling careers are suited to those who have a strong emotional stability, high physical energy, and those who can handle stress well.
-This field requires advanced interpersonal skills, empathy, high standards of ethics, and a desire to help people achieve emotional and mental health.
-Counselors in all fields often rely on personal experience to bring understanding and a caring attitude to their work, and seek to inspire trust and confidence in their clients while remaining ethical and confidential with sensitive issues.
+A career in counseling is a good fit for those who are highly stable emotionally, have considerable physical energy, and can handle stress well.
+Additionally, success in the field requires advanced interpersonal skills, empathy for clients, a strong ethical compass, and a desire to help people improve their emotional and mental health.
+Counselors often rely on personal experience to bring understanding and compassion to their work, seeking to inspire trust and confidence in their clients while adhering to ethical standards and maintaining confidentiality with regards to sensitive issues.

 Educational Paths to a Career in Counseling

 Educational requirements vary within each counseling specialization and each state, but generally, higher-level positions require at least a master’s degree from an accredited institution in addition to state- and occupation-specific licensure.
 Colleges and universities typically offer undergraduate and graduate counseling programs through their education, psychology, or human services departments.
 Furthermore, some states may require a certain number of supervised clinical hours before they will grant full licensure.
 Additionally, counselors can choose to seek certification from the National Board for Certified Counselors (NBCC) or other professional organizations to bolster their employability.

 A bachelor’s degree endows future counselors with the educational foundation they need to succeed in a master’s program.
 Undergraduate students in counseling, psychology, and social services develop strong communication, organization, and interpersonal skills that serve them well as they work toward a graduate degree.